crypt0grapher/pulsar/README.md

 - Failover and redundancy: implement automated recovery from failures.
 - Test the system with a large number of nodes, a terraform or similar script to be developed to deploy the system, as well as a load testing tool.

+## Not Used

+Op top of described there are two docker containers here - with the chain and the light client, both work together just fine as a part of experiment.